 2. Public Records

 They detail the vital characteristics of each loan.
-They may go by a variety of names depending on the credit reporting company, but the general characteristics in interest are:
+They may go by a variety of names depending on the credit reporting company, but the general characteristics are:

 - Type of loan